python-jsonschema/jsonschema/docs/errors.rst

     >>> for error in errors:
     ...     print(error.message)
-    The instance is not valid under any of the given schemas The instance is not valid under any of the given schemas The instance is not valid under any of the given schemas
+    {} is not valid under any of the given schemas
+    3 is not valid under any of the given schemas 'foo' is not valid under any of the given schemas

 If we look at :attr:`ValidationError.path` on each of the errors, we can find out which elements in the instance correspond to each of the errors.
 In